 Following recent improvements in the humanitarian situation in Zimbabwe and improved funding for recovery and development programmes, the Humanitarian Country Team decided to focus the 2013 appeal around four clusters: food, health, WASH and protection.

-European Commission (DG-ECHO) $155,844
+European Commission (DG-ECHO)

-- Unearmarked Contribution Donors: Afghanistan, Australia (Ausaid), Austria, Belgium, Canada (CIDA), China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland (IRISH AID), Japan, Kazakhstan, Korea, Republic of (Korea), Luxembourg, Monaco, Netherlands, New Zealand (NZAID), Norway, Poland, Russian Federation, Singapore, Sweden (MFA), Switzerland (DEZA), United Arab Emirates, United Kingdom (DFID), United States (USA-PRM), United States (US-State-IO)|
+|* In 2012 OCHA received unearmarked contributions from the following donors: Afghanistan, Australia (Ausaid), Austria, Belgium, Canada (CIDA), China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland (IRISH AID), Japan, Kazakhstan, Korea, Republic of (Korea), Luxembourg, Monaco, Netherlands, New Zealand (NZAID), Norway, Poland, Russian Federation, Singapore, Sweden (MFA), Switzerland (DEZA), United Arab Emirates, United Kingdom (DFID), United States (USA-PRM), United States (US-State-IO)|

 |** May include unearmarked and earmarked funding with implementation dates beyond the calendar year|

 |*** Excludes miscellaneous income (e.g. adjustments, gain/losses on exchange rate etc.)|